jacopofar/fleximatcher/README.md

 Fleximatcher is made to be used as a library and embedded in applications, but a separate applications called fleximatcher web interface is available to expose a JSON interface and a web page to quickly check how patterns match with texts and which annotations they produce.

 By itself, Fleximatcher is language agnostic and has no NLP capabilities out of the box, but you can map other libraries with pattern elements in a few lines to use them.
-A mapping with Italian NLP components (PoS tagging, tokenizer and verb conjugations) is available (TODO: aggiungere quello per l'inglese prima di pubblicizzare)
+A mapping with Italian NLP components (PoS tagging, tokenizer and verb conjugations) is available <!--- TODO: add and describe english one -->

 Fleximatcher patterns are made of rules and plain text.
 Rules are called using square brackets and possibly passing a string parameter.
 For example: